patricklafrance/shelby/README.md

 * Automatically map or unmap the models observables that are sent or received throught HTTP requests.
 * Create a subscription to track all the changes of a set of observables (including arrays items).
 * Start a transaction on 1 or multiple observables, providing the ability to commit or rollback the changes on the observables.
-* Handle the view model lifecycle.

 **Shelby is not:**

-* An SPA, this is only a set of view models and observable extenders that are highly extensible.
+* An SPA, this is only a set of view models and observable extenders.

 ## Installation